agricola4017/LolSimBackend/README.md

 java backend for lolsim work in progress

+how to run atm, copy into eclipse run main method of GameRunner.java class will provide docker/jar setup later

 TODO for next updates:
 - keep iterating growth function with more data
 - AI signing stage, seasonal player generation